• Skip to main content

 country home with greenery A Home is Never Finished, There is Just Nothing More to Add

 A home is like a poem.
-It is never finished, but there comes a point in every homeowner’s life where they realise that it is perfect.
+It is never finished, but there comes a point in every homeowner’s life where they realize that it is perfect.
 Sure, there may be things that don’t quite look right, there may be things that need a little touch up here and there.
 But these small flaws, these quirks and oddball features are part of the home.
 They are what gives the house its personality, and without them, it wouldn’t feel like home.

 house with a white picket fence in autumn A Home is Never Finished, There is Just Nothing More to Add